vis-kid/between_blog/_drafts/2015-03-24-Roundup_Design_01.md

 >#**”**

 <br>
-Randy J. Hunt wrote an excellent book about [Product Design](http://www.amazon.com/gp/product/0321929039/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0321929039&linkCode=as2&tag=vocabinet-20) which portrays very detail-oriented what a product designer needs to be capable of and what day-to-day decisions are being tackled working on big-ish web products.
+Randy J. Hunt wrote an excellent [book](http://t.co/THPIa6fy5r) about product design which portrays very detail-oriented what a product designer needs to be capable of and what day-to-day decisions are being tackled working on big-ish web products.
 In this interview we talk about the role of a product designer, the unattainable myth of unicorns and people who are experts in multiple fields without just skating the surface.
-Randy also explains what they expect from designers and frontent people at Etsy, what he thinks about splitting up UX & design and why research is valuable being a bit more discrete.
+Randy also explains what they expect from designers and frontent people at Etsy, what he thinks about splitting up various design skills into separate positions and why research is valuable being a bit more discrete.

 <br>